CodeCryptX/AdvancedAlgorithms/README.md

-# Advanced Algorithms using dynammic programming with Time Complexity Analysis
+# Advanced Algorithms using Dynamic Programming with Time Complexity Analysis 📊💻

 This repository contains four challenging problems that delve into advanced algorithms and their time complexity analysis.
 Each problem requires a comprehensive understanding of data structures, dynamic programming, and optimization techniques to devise efficient solutions.
 The solutions are implemented in C++.

-## Problem Overview
+## Problem Overview 📚

-### Problem 1: Block Structure Construction
+### Problem 1: Block Structure Construction 🧱
 **Description**: Given a set of blocks, determine the number of different structures that can be built.
 Each structure consists of stages, with each stage being lower in height than the previous one, and no two stages at the same height.
 The height of a stage is defined by the number of blocks in that stage.

 **Key Concepts**: Dynamic Programming, Combinatorics